Troubleshooting Government Macs: Common Problems and Fixes

 • Turn on the system and hold the D key.

-• Follow the on-screen instructions to run the diagnostics.
+• Follow the on-screen instructions to run diagnostics.